sanskrit/raw_etexts_english/blogs/manasataramgini/2005-10-10_totalottara-tantra-mahalakshmi-krama.md

 +++
-title = "totalottara tantra mAhAlakShmIxa0krama"
+title = "totalottara tantra mAhAlakShmI krama"

 +++
 The totalottara tantra is one of the important garuDa tantras of which